 Although the Group regularly assesses risk tolerance through stress tests, etc., and takes prompt action to reduce risk if there are concerns regarding the financial soundness of the Group, in such cases, economic conditions deteriorate, the demand for our insurance and annuity products could be adversely affected and our surrender and lapse rates for individual insurance products could increase.
 Low interest yields and any declines in stock prices could also have a negative impact on our net investment income, financial conditions and results of operations.

-2. Changes in the value of equity securities
+2. Change in the value of equity securities

 Global financial markets, including Japanese equity markets may be volatile due to the global economic and financial conditions.
 Any declines in stock prices due to the economic crisis and uncertainty about the prospects for recovery in major economies could have a significant adverse impact on our net investment income, net assets, solvency margin ratio and our financial conditions through losses on valuation of securities, losses on sale of securities and reduced unrealized gains on securities and decrease in gains on sale of securities.